 Recognize that team members have different capacity profiles:

-• Junior engineers may take 2-3x longer on complex tasks.
+- Junior engineers may take 2-3 times longer on complex tasks.

-• Tech leads spend significant time in coordination activities.
+- Tech leads spend significant time on coordination activities.

 Effective capacity models account for these differences rather than treating all team members as interchangeable resources.